Author: Jadranka Bokan

 This story was writen by David Fermer – and it is not an ordinary story.
 It has multiple endings.
-It contains several short episodes (about 10 sentences long) and a question at the end of them – making you the one who will decide how the story is going to continue.
+It contains several short episodes (about 10 sentences long) and a question at the end of them – making you the one who will decide how the story goes on.
 And another advantage: you can read it online.

 6) Quora in German (A2 and above)

 You should learn and practice a foreign language with topics that interest you the most.
 Quora in German is a perfect place for that.
 Language is not that difficult and you can read through other people’s answers to questions that could be interesting for you.